openshift-knative/docs/README.md

 Build and deploy Serverless applications using an event-driven infrastructure on Red Hat® OpenShift®.

-For further information on Knative, please checkout [User documentation for Knative components](https://knative.dev/docs/).
+For further information on Knative, please checkout [user documentation for Knative components](https://knative.dev/docs/).

 --------------